MicrosoftDocs/CordovaDocs/cordovadocs/2015/first-steps/create-a-hosted-app.md

      In the CordovaHostedWeb project:

-   * In Views/Cordova/index.cshtml, update the CSP <meta> element with the new URL.
+   * In Views/Cordova/index.cshtml, update the CSP &lt;meta&gt; element with the new URL.

 2. Choose your preferred emulator to run the app.